Winix 5500-2 Air Purifier Review

 5

 The Winix 5500-2 is a mid-range air purifier with a built-in ionizer.
 It also boasts a True HEPA filter along with an odor-neutralizing filter containing activated carbon pellets.
-While there's no Wi-Fi connectivity, the 5500-2 does have a built-in air quality sensor that allows the device to adjust fan speed in real time depending on current particle quantities.
+While there's no Wi-Fi connectivity, the 5500-2 does have a built-in air quality sensor that allows the device to adjust fan speed in real time based on current particle levels.

 Our Verdict